CESNET/UltraGrid/README.md

    * Copyright (c) 2001-2004 University of Southern California
    * Copyright (c) 2003-2004 University of Glasgow
    * Copyright (c) 2013-2014 Fundació i2CAT, Internet I Innovació Digital a Catalunya
-   * Copyright (c) 2005-2019 CESNET z.s.p.o.
+   * Copyright (c) 2005-2020 CESNET z.s.p.o.
    * All rights reserved.

-   This software is distributed under license, see the file COPYRIGHT for full terms and conditions.
+   This software is distributed under license, see the file [COPYRIGHT](COPYRIGHT) for full terms and conditions.

 About UltraGrid
 ---------------

-   UltraGrid brought by CESNET's Laboratory of Advanced Networking Technologies (Sitola) is a software implementation of high-quality low-latency video and audio transmissions using commodity PC and Mac hardware.
-Supported resolutions range through HD (1920x1080) up to 4K (4096x2160) with up to 60 frames per second.
+   **UltraGrid** brought by [CESNET's](https://www.cesnet.cz) Laboratory of Advanced Networking Technologies ([Sitola](https://www.sitola.cz)) is a software implementation of high-quality low-latency video and audio transmissions using commodity hardware.
+Supported resolutions range through *HD* (1920x1080) up to *8K* (7680x2160) with up to 60 frames per second.
+   Other features are listed [here](https://github.com/CESNET/UltraGrid/wiki).

    The high-quality is achieved either by using uncompressed streams or streams with very low compression ratio.
 End-to-end transmission latency (i.e., all the way from the camera to the display) is about 100ms, but it varies based on camera and capture cards being used.
 UltraGrid was originally a research project used to demonstrate the possibilities of 10Gbps networks and to study multi-point data distribution in such environments.
    Recent advances in the field of GPU-accelerated low-latency codecs extend its usability also to Gigabit networks.
+High compression ratio compressions allow further use of any commodity network connection including a shared Internet connection.

-UltraGrid is supported on PCs with Linux operating system and Macs with MacOS X. The software is open-source distributed under BSD license, i.e., we're interested in both research/academic and commercial applications.
+   UltraGrid is supported on stations with
+   Linux, Windows or macOS operating system.
+The software is open-source distributed under BSD license, i.e., we're interested in both research/academic and commercial applications.
 Nowadays, main application areas are collaborative environments, medical, cinematography and